 The word ‘endocannabinoid’ seems to belong to cannabis at first glance.
 However, some may be surprised to find out that all humans have an endocannabinoid system and professionals are still trying to completely understand the endocannabinoid system (ECS).

 Although professionals are still trying to figure out all of the ECS, it is known to play a role in regulating functions and processes of sleep, mood, appetite, memory, reproduction, and fertility.
 The ECS is active in our bodies, even if cannabis isn’t being used.
-The ECS has three main components called (1) endocannabinoids, (2) receptors, and (3) enzymes.
-As simple as that sounds, the ECS is complicated and we have yet to establish how it works as well as its full list of potential functions.
+We know that the ECS is linked to our metabolism, mood, memory and learning, liver function, bone regrowth, skin, nerve function, cardiovascular system functions, and more.

 Logically, if the primary role of the ECS is to restore balance, then CECD would mean that the function and performance of the ECS will decrease followed by lowered pain thresholds and derangements.
 Some researchers believe that the CECD could be the underlying cause of many medical conditions.

 Dr. Russo’s theory has become much more than an idea as many researchers are finding that ECS activation or deactivation can help a variety of medical conditions that researchers have not otherwise found adequate solutions for.
 A good example of this concerns medical cannabis for the treatment of migraines.

 Dr. Russo, a well-known neurologist theorizes that the reason why THC helps migraines have to do with restoring the balance of the ECS (6).
 He believes that this is why earlier research suggests that when THC is introduced into the body, less serotonin (a neurotransmitter known for mood regulation) attached to platelets are released into the body and thus relieves migraine symptoms (5).
 Check out our article about serotonergic drugs for more information.